 The Robert Wood Johnson Foundation Health & Society Scholars program enhances and broadens the intellectual perspectives that scholars bring from their original disciplines.
-Each year, the program enables up to 12 individuals who have completed their doctoral training and produced outstanding work to engage in an intensive two-year program at one of four nationally prominent universities.
+The program has enabled up to 12 individuals, each year, who have completed their doctoral training and produced outstanding work to engage in an intensive two-year program at one of four nationally prominent universities.
 Training activities at the participating universities are intentionally flexible to meet the diverse backgrounds, interests and needs of individual scholars.
 Specific offerings vary by site, but include two years of intensive seminars, scholar-directed research and analysis conducted with the guidance or collaboration of distinguished faculty mentors, and focused training in the skills necessary for effective leadership, program implementation and policy change.
 It is anticipated that academic, government and other employers involved in policy-making will seek out program graduates for leadership positions.

 The curriculum will foster cross-disciplinary thinking and dialogue, as scholars and faculty from different disciplines explore contributing risk factors, interactions among contextual forces, behavioral predispositions, biological susceptibility, developmental timing and influences, and approaches to intervention.
 The program thus expands the intellectual scope, collaborative competence, shared language and scientific creativity of both scholars and faculty.